Vanuan/vanuan.github.io/cv.md

 * Implemented a core part of PDF-viewing plugin that is used to view PDF-documents in the car infotainment system
 * Improved appearance and quality of Office document viewing plugins
-* Improved quality of Exchange Web Services library that is used in the product that delivers MS e-mail services in the car infotainment system
+* Improved quality of Exchange Web Services library that is used in the product that delivers MS e-mail services into the car infotainment system
 * Introduced Hudson/Jenkins CI to the team to improve quality and better detect bugs